 Research

-I am a wildlife geneticist that utilizes genomics, GIS technology, and a variety of informatic techniques to examine how environmental heterogeneity impacts genomic variation in wild populations.
-My work covers many species and questions due to the varied impacts of environmental heterogeneity, from how past climatic events influence biodiversity to the connectivity of imperiled species and population dynamics of invasive species.
+I am a wildlife geneticist that utilizes genomics, GIS technology, and a variety of informatic techniques to examine how environmental heterogeneity impacts genomic variation in wildlife.
+My work covers many species and questions due to the varied impacts of environmental heterogeneity, from how past climatic events influence biodiversity to the conservation genetics of imperiled species and population dynamics of overabundant mammals.
+Being at the museum, I am also very passionate about incorporating museum collections into my research.

 Cryptic Biodiversity